 The 9 band armadillo can be found in Central America and the southern United States.
 Of any existing species of armadillo, they have the largest range.

 In the United States, their range has been steadily expanding northwards, and they are found as far north as Missouri and even Illinois.
 The gravity of harsh winter weather is likely to restrict this change northward.

 In the United States, their ranges have also been moving westward, and this is possibly constrained by their reliance on rainfall or other water sources.

 The range expansion of nine-banded armadillos results from rising human populations and the construction of transportation routes.
 Wild nine-banded armadillos are abled by roads and bridges to travel over large rivers and other natural obstacles that would historically have hindered their expansion.

 Human activities have also caused a decline in several natural predators of North American nine-banded armadillos.
 The absence of predators also contributes to their expanding range.
 4Go To Source biokids.umich.edu -“Nine-Banded Armadillo”

 Top 5 Human Sturcures Armadillos Use As Shelter

 Some armadillos are naturally infected with bacteria that cause Hansen’s disease (leprosy) in humans in the southern United States.
 Contact with an infected armadillo could result in the transmission of leprosy to humans.

 Whenever practicable, avoid contact with armadillos for general health purposes.
+It can be extremely difficult to identify a diseased armadillo.
 Speak to your healthcare provider if you have ever had contact with an armadillo and are anxious about having Hansen’s disease.
 5Go To Source cdc.gov -“Hansen’s Disease (Leprosy)”